icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 We will use that here.

 For the cases in NACA-TN-4151 Table II, the leading edge equivalent cylinder freezing fractions were calculated.
+A Langmuir "D" drop size distribution was assumed.

 A fitting function of the form